piyer96/Parvathi-s-Portfolio/README.md

 ## Task

-1. Review the Portfolio showcase
+1. To view the Portfolio showcase
-     2. click on Portfolio%20showcase.pptx file
+     2. click on Slide 1. jpg file
-     3. click on raw link
+     3. click on ascending number file to view all details

 4. High level view of program and project's impact and vision